The requirement for SCR & SNCR (DeNOx)

 How it works

-In the combustion process nitrogen reacts with oxygen in high temperature conditions to produce nitrogen oxides (NOx).
-Total NOx production is the sum of nitrogen monoxide NO and nitrogen dioxide NO2.
-Emission limits for NOx require plants to run DeNOx process in order to reduce NOx emissions below allowable limits.
+In the combustion process, nitrogen reacts with oxygen under high temperatures to form nitrogen oxides (NOx), which include nitrogen monoxide (NO) and nitrogen dioxide (NO2).
+Meeting stringent emission limits for NOx requires plants to implement DeNOx processes to reduce these emissions to permissible levels.

 What we do